SalesforceCommerceCloud/sfcc-sample-apps/README.md

 ## Debug

 We recommend Visual Studio Code inbuilt debugger to troubleshoot the code.
-THe `.vscode` launch configuration is included in the repo.
+The `.vscode` launch configuration is included in the repo.
 To debug using VSCode, see [VS Code Debugging](https://code.visualstudio.com/docs/editor/debugging).

 ## Configuration
 * You can change the logging levels by modifying the `COMMERCE_LOG_LEVEL` property in `api.js`.
 The supported log levels are: